feldera/feldera/docs/docs/guides/overview.md

 # Using DBSP

-DBSP can be used in two ways:
+DBSP engine can be used in two ways to build incremental computation programs:

 * You can use the Rust DBSP implementation and write directly Rust programs that perform stream processing